 AASB 9 Financial Instruments addresses the classification, measurement and derecognition of financial assets and financial liabilities.
 It has now also introduced revised rules around hedge accounting and impairment.
 The standard is not applicable until 1 January 2018 but is available for early adoption.
 The directors do not expect this to have a significant impact on the recognition and measurement of the Fund's financial instruments as they are carried at fair value through profit or loss.
-The derecognition rules have not been changed from the previous requirements.
+The derecognition rules have not been changed from the previous requirements, and the Fund does not apply hedge accounting.
 AASB 9 introduces a new impairment model.
 However, as the Fund's investments are all held at fair value through profit or loss, the change in impairment rules will not materially impact the Fund.